-This report is the second deliverable of Task 5.2 - QRL for the inventory management part of the NEASQC project.
+This report constitutes the Deliverable 5.5 for Task 5.2, quantum reinforcement learning (QRL) for inventory management, of the Work Package 5 of the NEASQC Project.
 It describes how we successfully deployed a QRL agent on a real quantum computer to tackle a simplified version of the challenge of inventory management.
-We describe the setup that solved this problem and examines some interesting conclusions drawn from comparing the real device noise to simulators.
+We describe the setup that solved this problem and examine some interesting conclusions drawn from comparing the real device noise to simulators.